-Christian Community and the Failure Of Liberalism - Lent Meditation 2
+Christian Community and the Failure Of Liberalism - Lent Lecture 2

 "When I look at our society, our Church, our forms of political activism, increasingly what strikes me is not arguments nor agendas but the growing intransigence of people.
 I see a lot of anger, fear, shame and anxiety.
 It is as if not reason or power but these very feelings were the real drivers of our actions, both individually and socially, and that people were just trying to find a relief to them".

 When they will look back at our times, future generations might characterise us in a way similar to how we see late Western Antiquity, namely as a crepuscular age.
 Our culture and politics are still driven by a mindset which we broadly call ‘modern’ or ‘liberal’ or ‘secular’, which we consider definitive, as if history had reached its apex and our only problem was finding ways of extending it to the whole of humanity and implementing it more effectively.
 This mindset is based on a view of the individual self as autonomous and self-referential; on all human beings having equal worth and therefore equal rights.

 This has crucial implications on the way we see ourselves as communities, whether as members of a nation, in our workplace and in our churches.
 Individuals come before the group and commit to it only to the extent that they benefit from it.
 We have duties and there are rules but we accept them only as the reverse side of the real advantage we draw from society, that is the protection of our rights.
 In classical liberalism, these rights are mainly ‘negative’, insofar as their main purpose is to prevent interference in a person’s freedom of action and thought.
 In more recent, and mainly European, egalitarian forms of liberalism, this notion has been expanded to include ‘positive’ rights like equality of opportunities and entitlement to the resources necessary to flourish as an individual, in a word what we call the ‘welfare state’.